DariaD/RCZoo/README.md

 ## Citation

-If you find an information on this page usefull or use any code from this repository, please cite our  paper [English Machine Reading Comprehension Datasets: A Survey](https://aclanthology.org/2021.emnlp-main.693/):
+If you find an information on this page useful or use any code from this repository, please cite our  paper [English Machine Reading Comprehension Datasets: A Survey](https://aclanthology.org/2021.emnlp-main.693/):

 ```
 @inproceedings{dzendzik-etal-2021-english,